Naixu-Guo/.github.io/_pages/story.md

 Some additional works
 ======
-* Seeing the great potential for recent LLM progress, yet there are still so many people who do not even know these, my friends and I write a book to introduce these and hands-on propmt engineering.
-The book is called 《驾驭ChatGPT：学会提示词》.
-This book will become buyable quite soon.
+* My friends and I wrote a book to introduce the recent progress of AI (especially about LLMs) and hands-on propmt engineering for people who are not that familiar with the frontier technology.
+The book is called 《驾驭ChatGPT：学会提示词》, and you may buy from Jingdong (京东) or Tiktok.